Classes on hold until further notice….you can guess why.

-This is a one on one class is for the person that wants to get the skills and tools to be able to build bicycle frames in their home shop.
+This one on one class is for the person that wants to get the skills and tools to be able to build bicycle frames in their home shop.

-The class bike design is a sturdy touring bike, utilizing a lugged construction and based on a pre-made fork [All city 700c or Surly for 26″ for smaller bikes].
+The class bike design is a sturdy touring bike, utilizing a lugged construction and based on a pre-made fork [SOMA 700c or 650B or Surly for 26″ for smaller bikes].
 Straight tube rear stays, socketed dropouts and plug seat stay caps.
 Fork steerer is 1 1/8″ threadless.
 Brakes cantilever or V-Brake and can fit 42mm tires.